2021 Annual Report

 More Wins for Exotic Cats

 05/2021 The South African government made a landmark decision to end the country’s controversial captive lion industry.
 One reason given by Barbara Creecy, the environment minister, for shutting down the captive industry was “the risk that trade in lion parts poses to stimulating poaching and illegal trade”, while the official government report highlighted the risk of the “laundering of poached parts” into the legal market.
-The decision was also shaped by the accusations of severe neglect levelled by conservationists and animal welfare groups for years against the captive industry.
+The decision was also shaped by the accusations of severe neglect leveled by conservationists and animal welfare groups for years against the captive industry.
 The government’s assessment also found that the negative associations of captive lions were damaging to South African ecotourism.

 05/25/2021 Nevada legislature passes big cat handling ban.
 Waiting on the Governor to sign it into law.